pbour/rangereach/README.md

 ## Creates
 The following commands create a directed acyclic graph from a input geosocial network, reachability labeling schemes or necessary input files to them.
-We use the ```yelp``` dataset as example.
+We use the ```yelp``` dataset to exemplify the commands.

 ### Directed Acyclic Graph
 ```